What is Mold?

 Probably not.
 Looking for evidence of water damage and visible mold growth should be your first step.
 Testing for mold is expensive, and you should have a clear reason for doing so.
 In addition, there are no standards for “acceptable” levels of mold in the indoor environment.
 If you know you have a mold problem, it is more important to spend time and resources getting rid of the mold and solving the moisture problem causing the moldy conditions.

-If you are interested in testing for mold contamination there are two options: 1) buy a home test kit, available at most home-improvement stores; 2) contact one of the environmental specialists listed below.
+If you are interested in testing for mold contamination there are two options: 1) buy a home test kit, available at most home-improvement stores; 2) contact one of the environmental specialists through the link below.
 This list is not a recommendation or a referral, but a compilation of known industrial hygienists who can act as consultants on indoor air quality issues.
 Indoor Air Quality (IAQ) Consultants

 How can I tell if mold is causing me to get sick, or some other indoor air problem?